Subscribe to our newsletter

 Address:Kopli 70a, Tallinn

-The Krull Quarter is named after the coppersmith Franz Krull, who in 1875 expanded his metal and machinery manufacturing company, AS Franz Krull, to the Kopli district of Tallinn.
-Over time, it grew into one of Estonia’s largest and most modern machinery manufacturing enterprises.
-The product range was extensive, encompassing cast iron and steel products, steam boilers and engines, industrial and power plant equipment, as well as agricultural machinery, equipment for the oil shale industry, and steam locomotives.
-As a result, even today, there are tracks from the former railway that led to the factory in front of the buildings along the former factory street.
+The Krull quarter is named after coppersmith Franz Krull, who in 1875 expanded his metal and machine industry company AS Franz Krull to Tallinn’s Kopli district.
+Over time, it grew into one of Estonia’s largest and most modern machine industry enterprises.
+Its product range was broad, including cast iron and steel products, steam boilers and engines, equipment for factories and power plants, as well as agricultural machinery, oil shale industry equipment, and steam locomotives.
+As a result, the tracks from the factory’s former railway can still be seen today on the street in front of the buildings.
+What makes the Krull quarter unique is its building stock, originating from different eras.

 Maximum visitor count:30